augusthottie/AugustHottie/README.md

 I am a Bsc Information Technology Alumni.
 I'm passionate about Cloud Computing, Data Science, and Web Development.

 - 🔭 I’m currently working on the AWS Solutions Architect Associate course.
-- 🌱 I’m currently learning python :D
+- 🌱 I’m currently learning Django framework :D
-- 👯 I’m looking to collaborate on  simple cloud based projects.
+- 👯 I’m looking to collaborate on simple cloud based and Django projects.
 - 📫 How to reach me: you can contact me on my email: chimexjessica@outlook.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: AWS Certified!